After widespread criticism, Joyce George withdraws remarks against Rahul | Politics

 The Congress leader had visited the women's college for an interaction with students after he arrived at the state for election campaigning.

-Meanwhile, the Congress leaders were up in arm against the George's obscene statements against Gandhi.
+Meanwhile, the Congress leaders were up in arms against the George's obscene statements against Gandhi.

 Leader of Opposition Ramesh Chennithala termed the sexually coloured remarks against Gandhi as 'unfortunate and unacceptable.'
 A case should be registered against the former MP and he should be arrested, he said.

-KPCC chief Mullappally Ramachandran and former chief minister Oommen Chandy lashed out at the ex-MP and said the remarks were ''high deplorable'' and ''unacceptable''.
+KPCC chief Mullappally Ramachandran and former chief minister Oommen Chandy lashed out at the former MP and said the remarks were ''high deplorable'' and ''unacceptable''.

+''Joyce George has actually insulted the womanhood through the comments.
+He should appologise publicly,'' Ramachandran said and urged the Left women leaders to criticise their former independent MLA and initiate legal action against them.

 Member of Parliament and Youth Congress leader Dean Kuriakose said George might have spoken about his own character.